jbcodeforce/aws-studies/docs/infra/networking.md

 ## [VPC Endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html)

-An interface VPC endpoint allows you to privately connect your Amazon VPC to supported AWS services.
+An interface VPC endpoint allows us to privately connect our Amazon VPC to supported AWS services.
 Interface VPC endpoints also connect to endpoint services hosted by other AWS customers and partners and AWS Marketplace partner services.

 VPC Endpoints remove the need of IGW, NATGW to access AWS Services.
 The service is redundant and scale horizontally.